-Indiana Experience Admission$13 Adult$12 Seniors 60 and older$5 Youth ages 5 through 17$2 Access Pass HoldersFree Children under 5Free IHS MembersFree Educators and MilitaryFree parking with admission in lot off New York.
+Indiana Experience Admission$15 Adults$14 Seniors (60 and over)$5 Youth (ages 5 through 17)$2 Access Pass HoldersFree Children under 5Free IHS MembersFree Educators and MilitaryFree parking with admission in IHS lot off New York Street.

 Redlining – the discriminatory practice by which banks refuse or limit mortgages to people of color, ethnic minorities, and low-income workers within specific geographic areas- still defines much of where we live or can live in Indianapolis.
 These federal government policies, established by the Home Owners’ Loan Corporation in 1933, reinforced segregation and disinvestment in parts of the community, with ramifications felt today, particularly in black neighborhoods.

 In the Fall of 2020, the Indiana Historical Society held Living the Legacy, a series of interdisciplinary conversations looking at the legacy and ramifications of racist housing practices in Indianapolis.
 As the city began to commemorate its 200th birthday, this program series offered interdisciplinary discussion with advocates, leaders, and scholars to examine the tangled roots of race, class, and housing.